Continuous eigenvalues of minimal subshifts via S-adic representations and coboundaries: On the combinatorics of letter-coboundaries

 A converse form of \Cref{cor:generatingfreegroup} holds for subshifts with a \emph{suffix-connected} language, as it is proved in \cite[Corollary 1.2]{goulet}, where the author shows that for such a subshift, the subgroups generated by return words are the whole free group if and only if the extension graph of the empty word is connected.

-The following example shows that not even a weak converse of \Cref{cor:generatingfreegroup} is possible: there are aperiodic minimal subshifts admitting no nontrivial letter-coboundary such that none of the sets $\Vec{\cR}_X(u)$, for $u \in \cL(X)$, generates a finite-index subspace of $\Z^\cA$.
+The following example shows that not even a weak converse of \Cref{cor:generatingfreegroup} is possible: there are aperiodic minimal subshifts for which all the letter-coboundaries are trivial, and such that none of the sets $\Vec{\cR}_X(u)$, for $u \in \cL(X)$, generates a finite-index subspace of $\Z^\cA$.

 \begin{example} Let $\cA = \{0,1\}$ and $X \subseteq \cA^\Z$ be any minimal subshift.
 We define $\cB = \{0,1,2,3,4,5\}$ and the substitution $\sigma \colon \cA^* \to \cB^*$ by